Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: Description of example systems

-For the initial 11 million years, gravitational wave radiation shortens the binary orbital period until the onset of mass transfer at $\sim 0.55 $ hours.
+For the initial 11 million years, gravitational wave radiation shortens the binary orbital period until the onset of mass transfer at $\sim 0.55$ hours.
+In MESA, this inspiral is calculated through the angular momentum loss from gravitational waves, as given by Eq.~4 of \cite{2015ApJS..220...15P} (see also \citealt{1964PhRv..136.1224P}):

+where $M_1$ and $M_2$ are the masses of the two stars, $P_{\rm orb}$ is the orbital period, and $c$ is the speed of light.
 The hot subdwarf has a convective He burning core and an H-rich envelope.
 Mass transfer in typical hot subdwarf + WD binaries occurs in two phases: envelope mass transfer and He core mass transfer \citep{2021ApJ...922..245B}.
 Initially, the donor transfers its H-rich envelope for about 2 million years at a relatively slow mass-transfer rate of about $\sim 10^{-9} \, \mathrm{M_{\odot}yr^{-1}}$.
 After the envelope is stripped off, the donor transitions to transferring He for the next 7 million years, with the mass-transfer rate increasing to $\sim 10^{-8} \, \mathrm{M_{\odot}yr^{-1}}$(see panel d of Fig.~\ref{fig:Explosion}), accumulating a dense He layer ($\sim 0.16 \, \mathrm{M_{\odot}}$) on the surface of the accretor.
 Throughout the accretion process, the rates are too low for stable He burning and growth of the C/O core, instead He accumulates as the He envelope.

 In the left panel of Fig.~\ref{fig:TRho}, we see the time evolution of the accretor's temperature-density ($T-\rho$) profile.
 At the start, the temperature decreases monotonically from the center ($\rho \sim 10^7 \, \mathrm{g\,cm}^{-3}$) to the surface.
 After He accretion starts at about $14 \, \mathrm{Myr}$, a temperature inversion occurs due to compressional heating from the accretion (e.g., \citealt{1982ApJ...253..798N, 2004ApJ...600..390T}).
 As the accretor continues to accrete He at a steady rate of $\sim 10^{-8} \, \mathrm{M_{\odot}yr^{-1}}$, the combination of compressional heating and temperature diffusion continues to compress and heat the underlying layers, shifting the maximum temperature to deeper He layers with densities $\rho \sim 2 \times 10^{6} \, \mathrm{g\,cm}^{-3}$.
 This eventually leads to thermonuclear instability in the degenerate He layers, resulting in the runaway fusion of He via the NCO chain (marked as He ignition in Fig.~\ref{fig:TRho}).
 We stop our simulation at this point.